There are multiple ways to find if your Windows 10 system is fully activated. When in doubt, here’s how to check if Windows 10 is activated.

-If Windows is not activated, you will see “Windows 10 is not activated” message next to “Activation”.
+If Windows is not activated, you will see the “Windows 10 is not activated” message next to “Activation.”

-You can also use the command prompt and/or PowerShell to check if Windows is activated or not.
-When you use this method, you will also see what edition of Windows you are using. i.e, Home or Professional.
+You can also use the Command Prompt or PowerShell to check if Windows is activated or not.
+In this method, you will also see what edition of Windows you are using. i.e., Home or Professional.

-Note: I’m showing in the command prompt but the same command will work in PowerShell too.
+Note: I’m showing in the Command Prompt, but the same command will work in PowerShell.

 - Open the start menu.